ltzmax/maxcogs/README.md

 <td>This will reply with your uptime of your bot, this is in embed and shows with the new replies from dpy 1.6.0.</td>
 </tr>
 <td>Statsinfo</td>
-<td>This shows some statics about your bot. this uses the new replies from dpy 1.6.0.</td>
+<td>This shows some statics about your bot on how many channels, server and users there are total.</td>
 </tr>
 <td>humblebundle</td>
 <td>Responds with the currently available Humble Bundles, if there is any available.</td>